pedrogerum/forecasting/README.md

 Before running, update the data paths in the configuration cell at the top of each notebook to match the location where you saved the datasets.

-- For a lightweight demonstration, run the cells in `MDN-LGBM-NHITS_bike.ipynb` sequentially.
+- For a lightweight demonstration, run the cells in `MDN_LGBM_NHITS_bike.ipynb` sequentially.
 - For full experimental replication, run the cells in `MDN-LGBM-NHITS_Electricity.ipynb`.

 **Warning**: This notebook for the full experimental replication is computationally intensive and may take several days to complete, requiring 150-200 GB of storage for its artifacts.